 Royal Museums Greenwich wanted to engage a new audience with the iconic Armada Portrait of Elizabeth I. Specifically young people living locally to the museum.
 They hoped to encourage a sense of connection and pride in cultural heritage.

-Making magic with Elizabeth I
+Royal Museums Greenwich: making magic with Elizabeth I

 Abracademy spent several months working with the girls, teaching them magic.
 During that time we built trust and collaboration with them.
 As the culmination of this project was a public performance at the Queen’s House, we wanted to make sure the girls were confident and prepared.